dionis36/algorithmics/README.md

 ## 🤝 Contributing

 Pull requests are welcome!
-Please open an issue first to discuss any major changes.
+Please open an issue first to discuss major changes.

 ---